Do you struggle to make emotional connections with other people?

 As an adult, you may be distant in relationships or break things off when you become close to someone.
 It’s a protective mechanism because you don’t want to get hurt if they disappoint you in some way.

-Parents are responsible for making their children feel safe and secure in relationships.
-When parents are consistently there for their children — offering comfort, care, and a sense of reliability — it helps children develop a strong sense of trust in relationships.
+When parents are consistently there for their children, offering comfort, care, and a sense of reliability, it helps children develop a strong sense of trust in relationships.
 They feel safe exploring the world and forming connections, knowing they have a secure base to return to.
-They know someone will always be there to celebrate success and wipe away their tears.

 However, when parents aren’t available enough or aren’t consistent in meeting their children’s needs, it can deeply affect attachment.
 Children might feel uncertain about their caregivers’ reliability, leading to difficulty in forming strong emotional connections.
 This uncertainty can linger, impacting how they approach relationships as they grow up.